 2) What’s your idea of a great night out?

-b) Somewhere fabulous, like Sketch, or the Ham Yard Hotel
+b) Somewhere fabulous, like The Ned, or the Mondrian

 c) Annabel’s – I’m desperate to see the new House of Hackney furnishings on the terrace, and I’ll wear my matching HoH dress